abhijeet-saxena/css-battle-solutions/README.md

 ![Logo](./assets/logo.png)

-CSSBattle is an awesome ✨ online CSS Code Golfing game.
+[CSSBattle](https://cssbattle.dev/) is an awesome ✨ online CSS Code Golfing game.
 Here are my solutions to their challenges:

-<em>PS: These are readable but low-scoring solutions.
-I'm currently working on preparing minified solutions that have much higher score.</em>

 > If you like this collection, please ⭐️ this repo and share it with others